Brew Method

 What Is Neapolitan Flip?

 Neapolitan Flip is a stovetop brewer that is flipped so hot water passes through coffee by gravity.
-Heat drives the brew, so timing, grind size, fill level, and when you remove the brewer from heat decide whether the cup tastes rich or scorched.
+It is also known as the cuccumella, cuccuma, napoletana, or caffettiera napoletana.
+Heat prepares the water, but gravity does the brewing after the flip.

-The typical cup leans toward traditional, strong, straightforward, and less pressurized than moka coffee.
-That is why the method makes sense for users interested in classic Italian home brewing, but it may disappoint you if you want modern espresso-style pressure.
+The typical cup leans toward traditional, smooth, aromatic, and gentler than moka coffee.
+That is why the method makes sense for users interested in classic Italian home brewing, but it may disappoint you if you want espresso-style concentration.

 Specs At A Glance